Mettina/CodeOps/module3/mettina-skincare/README.md

 - Checkout flow: order summary, payment method selection (Cash on Delivery, Telebirr, Bank Transfer, Card), order confirmation with a generated order number.
 This is a simulated checkout — no real payment is processed.
-- About and Contact pages (Contact includes a simulated form )